 Quinoa Milk occurred to me as an innovative solution, but bringing the product from concept to reality was a tremendous challenge that involved linking farmers, production facilities, laboratories, and high-end natural foods stores in Lima.
 After more than two years, our product is in 10 retail venues in Lima and we are working to scale our production facility.
 However, my time in Lima’s natural foods space has made me aware of the challenges of scaling a social enterprise in such a small national market with limited resources.

 I decided to apply for an MBA at Oxford because I realized the need for greater skills, knowledge, networks, and access to capital in order to scale locally based projects like mine that support the sustainable use of biodiversity.
 I hope to have a larger impact as a leader capable of executing system changing solutions to the urgent problems that our food system currently faces.
 The program has already opened my mind to many new possibilities and connections that I can use to grow my company.
 Oxford is a fabulous new adventure, but the realities I experienced in Peru are never far from my thoughts.
 In the meantime, I could not be happier to be part of a community of diverse leaders who inspire and challenge me to refine my vision of change.

-By Alexander Wankel, Skoll Scholar and Oxford MBA candidate 2018-19
+Alexander Wankel is a Skoll Scholar and Oxford MBA candidate 2018-19.